 Dentist in OttawaHousing & Career Guide · 2026

 Ottawa's federal government sector provides exceptional job stability for Dentists, with housing that is significantly more affordable than Toronto despite being in the same province.
 At $185K average annual income, Dentists are among the highest earners in Canada — which meaningfully changes the housing math compared to median-wage workers.
-On the housing side, a Dentist in Ottawa faces a highly affordable market — requiring approximately 4 yr of gross income to own a 2-bedroom condo, with rent consuming roughly 13.6% of pre-tax salary.
+On the housing side, a Dentist in Ottawa faces a l1 lower pressure market — requiring approximately 4 yr of gross income to own a 2-bedroom home, with rent consuming roughly 13.6% of pre-tax salary.

 How Ottawa compares for Dentists